goinfinite/os/README.md

 The API Swagger documentation is available at `https://localhost:1618/api/swagger/`.

-Speedia OS is compatible with Docker, Podman, Docker Swarm, Rancher, Kubernetes, Portainer, and any other tool that supports OCI-compliant containers.
+Infinite OS is compatible with Docker, Podman, Docker Swarm, Rancher, Kubernetes, Portainer, and any other tool that supports OCI-compliant containers.

 ## Development

-The public roadmap for Speedia OS is available [here](https://github.com/orgs/speedianet/projects/1).
+The public roadmap for Infinite OS is available [here](https://github.com/orgs/goinfinite/projects/1).
 You may create issues or pull requests to contribute to the project.

 In this repository you'll find the REST API and CLI code plus the dashboard assets.
 The API and CLI uses Clean Architecture, DDD, TDD, CQRS, Object Calisthenics, etc. Understand how these concepts works before proceeding is advised.